-While battery technology is improving almost every day, generally you can expect new batteries to exceed the lifespan of an engine and components in regular gas vehicles.
+While battery technology is improving almost every day, generally you can expect new Electric Car batteries to exceed the lifespan of an engine and components in regular gas vehicles.
 Tesla for example expects 300,000-500,000 miles before replacement.
 While battery technology is improving almost every day, these numbers are sure to improve.

 What kind of battery is in my EV?

 Electric cars get their power from rechargeable lithium-ion batteries, these are far more energy-dense than the lead-acid batteries used to start your normal gas-powered car. and more so than the cheaper rechargeable nickel-cadmium batteries found in some hybrid vehicles.
 A lithium-ion battery’s high energy density means it can produce more power per size than most other battery types making them a great choice for an electric car.

 One of the benefits of using batteries as the means of power is that they are far more simple and efficient than gas-powered vehicles, less moving parts, less heat, less wear.
 Lithium-ion batteries have decreased in cost significantly over the years, with experts believing that EVs will soon be as cheap to produce as standard gasoline-burning cars.

 Do EV Batteries Degrade Over Time?

 EV batteries do indeed degrade over time.
 EV batteries typically degrade due to temperature cycling, charging cycles, rapid charging.
 Storage and operating temperatures also have an impact on EV battery longevity; in general, warm climates can negatively affect the lifespan of an EV battery as excess heat can damage the cells.

 When the battery goes through repeated charge cycles discharging while driving and charging back up while plugged in it will slowly lose the maximum amount of charge it can hold.